AT&T Internet Review June 2026

 -

-Internet Air is more variable than fiber It is a useful product, but it is still wireless home internet rather than a top-tier fiber service, and AT&T notes that speeds can be reduced in rare congestion cases.
+Internet Air is more variable than fiber It is a useful product, but it is still fixed wireless home internet rather than a top-tier fiber service, and AT&T says speeds may be temporarily slowed if the network is busy.

 -